rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 DNF is a package manager for RPM-based Linux distributions.
 It is the successor to the popular YUM utility.
 DNF maintains compatibility with YUM and both utilities share very similar command-line options and syntax.

-DNF is one of the many tools used for managing software on RPM based systems such as Rocky Linux.
+DNF is one of the many tools for managing RPM-based software such as Rocky Linux.
 In comparison to `rpm`, these higher-level tools help to simplify installing, uninstalling, and querying packages.
 It is important to note that these tools make use of the underlying framework provided by the RPM system.
-This is why it is useful to first understand how to use RPM itself.
+This is why it is helpful to understand how to use RPM.

 DNF (and other tools like it) acts as a sort of wrapper around RPM and provides additional functionality not offered by RPM.
-DNF knows how to deal with package and library dependencies and additionally knows how to automatically make use of configured repositories to resolve most issues.
+DNF knows how to deal with package and library dependencies and also knows how to use configured repositories to resolve most issues automatically.

 Common options used with the `dnf` utility are: